How to create a functional grocery budget

 Follow your local sale cycles to stockpile as needed.

-These tips for creating a functioning grocery budget are just the beginning.
+These tips for creating a functional grocery budget are just the beginning.
 To really do well you also need to take into consideration your area, sale cycles and your family needs.
 A functional grocery budget is one that provides your family with great meals while staying within the expense plan you can afford.